flofriday/CardLabs/frontend/public/documentation/cardScheme.md

 # CardScheme

 CardScheme is a Scheme based language.
-It implements a modified subset that allows the user to write competitive card game bots.
+CardScheme is a Scheme based language that provides you with some (but not all) Scheme language features.
+We only provide you with the necessary features to allow you to write competitive card game bots in order to make it easy to get started and to enable you to focus on what is important.
+Note, that some implementations may also be different or behave in different ways than the official Scheme standard.
+You can see the documentation of CardScheme below.

 ## Types